YinghuaGao/Effective_CLB/README.md

 ## Acknowledgement
-Our implementation are based on the following projects.
+Our implementation is based on the following projects.
 We thank the authors for releasing the code.

 * [An Empirical Study of Example Forgetting during Deep Neural Network Learning](https://github.com/mtoneva/example_forgetting)
 * [Adversarial Neuron Pruning Purifies Backdoored Deep Models](https://github.com/csdongxian/ANP_backdoor)